-STUDENT TRANSPORTATION SERVICES
+Policy 17 STUDENT TRANSPORTATION SERVICES

-The Board delegates authority to the Superintendent or his/her designate for designing and running the student transportation services in a safe, effective, and efficient manner for the students attending District schools.
-The Board recognizes the need for a joint transportation system with other school districts and commits to the common principles agreed to by the three Fort McMurray Boards.
+The Board delegates authority to the Superintendent or his/her designate for designing and running the student transportation services in a safe, effective, and efficient manner for the students attending Division schools.
+The Board recognizes the need for a joint transportation system with other school divisions and commits to the common principles agreed to by the three (3) Fort McMurray Boards (Greater Northern Francophone, FMRCSSD, FMPSD).